 The most important thing that you should not do while driving in Turkey

-Do not drive after you drink alcohol.
-The alcohol limit is low in Turkey, and it is strictly regulated.
+Drinking is legal in Turkey, but Do not drive after you drink alcohol.
+The alcohol limit is low, and it is strictly regulated.

 It was easy to convince traffic police in my childhood days, but those days are long gone.